atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

 ##Software Testability and Reviews

-Being developed by a large community, **Youtube-DL** testing can be a mess sometimes.
-Starting with the unity testing: it's implementation is a good signal on its own.
+Being developed by a large community, **Youtube-DL** testing could become a mess.
+The developers went with unit testing exclusively: it's implementation is a good signal on its own.
 Given the software modularity, the unit testing structure it's easy to define, but also bearing in mind that many of the tests rely on external servers, it's almost as easy for one of them to break since the urls are forcibly hardcoded.
 This could be a problem as the url extractor could be working for a specific website but, because of a "defective" url, the software should fail the test.

-It's very easy to identify and separate the tests.
+It's very easy to identify and separate the tests and the results of each one of them.
 Some of the most basic are the _download_, _url_, _infoExtractor_ and _http_ tests which are easy to understand and very straightforward.
-Major bugs in the more fault prone functions of **Youtube-DL** (mainly extractors) can be cought running this, but it's not so easy to run them quickly and specifically for a single combo of _url/extractor_.
+Major bugs in the more fault prone functions of **Youtube-DL** (mainly extractors) can be cought running the _download_ test individually for each extractor but you have a "full test" where all the extractors are tested.

-The pertinence of aproaches to some aspects sepcific to some extractor can be questioned.
-We can see this in tests as _age restriction_ wich exists only to check Youtube and Youporn and many Youtube related tests that can be small crumbs of old tests from the time when **Youtube-DL** only had the ability to download Youtube videos (_youtube signature_ and _youtube lists_).
-A different aproach could be the integration of the age restriction and list.
+The pertinence of aproaches to some aspects sepcific to some extractor can be questioble.
+We can see this in tests as _age restriction_ wich exists only to check Youtube and Youporn and many Youtube related tests that can be small crumbs of old versions from the time when **Youtube-DL** only had the ability to download Youtube videos (_youtube signature_ and _youtube lists_).
+A different aproach could be the integration of the age restriction and playlists in the \_TEST variable of the default template wich is in the README file to be used by developers.
+That way the test would cover many more than one or two websites from seven hundred avaliable, and therefore, would be much more usefull.

+Even though the code is being submmited from many different developers, the guidelines and the templates defined in the README file allow for the testing to be made the same way.
+So the testing of **Youtube-DL** is homogeneous.

 ##Test Statistics and analytics